dimacurrentai/packt-2024-cppbook/chapter02.md

 The C Programming Language is infamous in a unique way.
 It is commonly described as both:

-* As the highest-level language of all low-level programming languages, and at the same time
+* The highest-level language of all low-level programming languages, and at the same time
-* As the lowest-level language of all the high-level programming languages.
+* The lowest-level language of all the high-level programming languages.

 For the purposes of this book, it would do the justice to mention that C can definitely be understood as a low-level systems programming language.
 It would be correct to say that C is only a few steps above the Assembly language, in which CPU instructions are described one after another.
 On the other hand, even though modern-day high-level programming languages have raised the bar significantly, we can also argue that C does qualify for a high-level language.
 And, of course, C++ ia substantially more high-level than C; oftentimes to the dislike of the folks who prefer their C raw.